Télé-Québec: History

 In 1979, Radio-Québec's agency was restructured as a provincial crown corporation, Société de radio-télévision du Québec ("Quebec Radio and Television Broadcasting Corporation").
 The network had also adopted the slogan, L'autre télévision ("The other television").
 From about 1980 to 1985, the Radio-Québec theme song that played when the station concluded its broadcast day was sung nightly by pop singer Veronique Beliveau who was also at the time the official face on television for the Simpsons department store chain in Quebec.

 On January 1, 1985, Radio-Québec began providing its programming to its stations and cable systems via satellite, using Anik C-3.
 Also that year, the CRTC permitted Radio-Québec to show commercials during some of its programming, initially for a two-year trial run.
 This authorization became permanent—by the 2002–03 fiscal year, Télé-Québec's revenues from advertising would account for 45.8% of its total revenue.

 In 1995, the Quebec government announced budget cuts for Radio-Québec, in which its budget was reduced by $10 million.
 That year, Radio-Québec president Jean Fortier announced that the network was virtually bankrupt.
 As a result, over 150 staffers were laid off (out of over 750 people employed), with plans for further layoffs to trim the employee count to 300 staffers.
 Programming produced in-house would either be cancelled or transferred to independent companies.
 In addition, the network would adopt the "Télé-Québec" name the following year, in 1996, with the crown corporation renamed as Société de télédiffusion du Québec.
 A proposal for the new Télé-Québec to carry strictly educational programming was never carried out.
 Instead, it retained its mixed educational-entertainment schedule.

 The monetary shortfall was short-lived, as by 1997, Télé-Québec resumed productions on its own and increased its amount of original programming.

 Since August 17, 2018, the children's programs have been branded as Squat for youths and Coucou for preschoolers, each with its own website and mobile app.

+In June 2026, the Fréchette government announced plans to turn Télé-Québec into an incubator for new talent.
+Télé-Québec also plans to shift its target audience towards teenagers by embracing short-form content.